QAPPTeam/QAPPTeam-slate/source/index.html.md

         )
         researcher.save(function(err){
             if(err){
-                console.log(err)
-                res.send("error creating researcher");
+                console.error(err,500)
             } else{
-                res.send("researcher created successfully");
+                res.send(researcher)
             }
         })
     });
 }
 ```

->Signup endpoints are different for participants and researcher (could be combined into one)
+>Signup endpoints are different for participants and researcher

 The sighup endpoint creates a user ojebct useing the schmeas listed above, hashes the password the user typed in, and saves the user data to the database.